KlenM/Manuscript-PhD-thesis/3_0_pdt_validation.md

 ![\label{fig:ks_moderate_inf}Moderate inf](images/validation/moderate_inf_pdt_0_05.svg)

-#### moderate_zap
+#### Focused Beam

 ![\label{fig:pdt_moderate_zap}Moderate zap](images/validation/moderate_zap_ks_values.svg)

-- like in weak channel, general performance is worse than moderate_inf
+- As in the weak channel, the focused beam results in generally worse agreement between analytical and numerical models than the collimated beam.
-- generally beta mode is better
-- total prob models 'shines' at <~1 until they work
+- The beta model again performs best, outperformed a bit by the total probability models when the aperture is around $R_\text{ap}\approx W_\text{LT}$.
 - When the modes of beam wandering and elliptic beam modes match numerical PDT at ~1 they shows best performance.
-- in the fig X we can see the reason of generally wors performance
+- in the fig X we can see the reason of generally worse performance

 ![\label{fig:ks_moderate_zap}Moderate zap](images/validation/moderate_zap_pdt_0_012.svg)

-- The numerical PDT has highly non-gaussian shape with almost constant probability density on some interval.
+- The numerical PDT in this regime develops a highly non-Gaussian plateau, with nearly constant probability density over a finite interval of η.
-- And any models can not capture this feature.
+- This feature cannot be reproduced by any of the studied parametric models, all of which assume unimodal, smoothly decaying distributions.

 ### Strong channel

 ![\label{fig:pdt_moderate_inf}Moderate inf](images/validation/strong_inf_ks_values.svg)

-- interestingly  33 rytov channel ~~ moderate zap of sigma_rytov2 = 5 channel.
+- Interestingly, the behavior of the 33 Rytov channel resembles that of the moderate focused channel with sigma_rytov2 = 5.
-- only at very small apertures ~0.1 R_ap the lognormal model performs better, what can be seen of fig X
+- The only difference is that for very small apertures $R_\text{ap} \lesssim 0.1W_\text{LT}$ the truncated lognormal model shows slightly better performance (see Fig. X).

 ![\label{fig:ks_strong_inf}Strong inf](images/validation/strong_inf_pdt_0_1.svg)

-- For the trasmittance moment in this region changes its shape to the $(1-\eta)^{\beta-1}$ - like shape when the shape of the numerical PDT still resembles the lognormal shape.
+- In this range, the beta model changes its shape to the $(1-\eta)^{\beta-1}$ - like shape when the shape of the numerical PDT still resembles the lognormal shape.
+### Conclusion
+- moments bias; skewness (3d moment models?); curtosis for moderate-strong when aperture is 0.5; totprob for focused (why??); beta good;
+- due to the bounded nature of the transmittance $\eta \in [0,1]$ the PDT inherently have highly positive skewnes when the aperture is small and highly negative skewness when the aperture is large compared to the average beam size.
+    - The strictly positive skew of lognormal distribution limits their region of applicability to sma
+    - However, any of the existing before analytical models be able to change the sign of the skewness
+- the KS statistics of models behaves similalrly independent on the turbulence strength in general, but highly depends on the aperture radius.
+    - highlight the importance of aperture dependence for atmos quant channel
+- Physically based models (beam wandering and elliptical beam) being defined in term of beam shape statistics, results in biased trasmittance moments.
+    -
 ## Statistics of beam shape parameters
 - gaussianity of x0